SirSquirrel09/Sourcehair/README.md

 Sourcehair is an free and open-source Crosshair Overlay for any game.

+## Issues
+Please report any issue you might encounter while using Sourcehair on this Github page.

 ## Usage
 ### How to open the crosshair editor:
 - Control + Y